 Making history, history

 The influence of social media and global design trends does now mean we’re seeing exciting projects that don’t necessarily fit in with traditional, regional designs.
-Because of this, building regulations have relaxed a bit, meaning distinct brick patterns don’t always have to be followed for certain areas.
+Because of this, planning permission has relaxed a bit, meaning distinct brick patterns don’t always have to be followed for certain areas.

 As long as the bricks on the build loosely tie in to the local area, you can get away with adding a bit of personality.
 To achieve this unique look, blending bricks is becoming more popular.
 By combining two or more bricks, you’ll be able to achieve the perfect finish.